LINBIT/linstor-external-provisioner/README.md

 # Deployment

-This provisioner must run directly on one of the Linstor nodes as root.
+This provisioner must run directly on one of the LINSTOR nodes as root.
 It needs to be passed the provisioner name, which will be referenced in storage classes that use this provisioner.